-With thoughts beginning to turn to finding a beautiful gift for Christmas, one of the most frequent questions that we are asked is what are the best pearls to buy.
+With a heritage of working with pearls for over 50 years, one of the most frequent questions that we are asked at Winterson is what are the best pearls to buy.

 Lustre describes how a pearl reflects light from its surface and should be sharp and mirror-like, catching the light and the eye.
-This is one of the best qualities of a pearl and is quite unlike any other gemstone.
-One of our favourite types of pearls is the Akoya pearl which is admired for its stunning lustre.
+This is one of the best qualities of a pearl and is quite unlike any other gem.